Historic Navigation

 Improving Maritime Commerce

 The U. S. Government set out to establish navigation aids as one of its first duties.
 The 1789 Lighthouse Act, HR-12, was the 9th Act of the first Congress.
 Legislators sought to install lighthouses and other aids to navigation, such as unlit beacons, at dangerous points on the American coast to guide vessel traffic safely to port and away from submerged hazards.
-Lacking sophisticated electronic positioning systems, like modern, satellite-based Global Positioning System (GPS), mariners relied on their experience, soundings, and nautical charts to safely reach their destination.
+Lacking sophisticated electronic positioning systems, like modern, satellite-based GPS, mariners relied on their experience, soundings, and nautical charts to safely reach their destination.
 Visible navigational aids were critical for providing information about their position.

 As U.S. maritime commerce expanded, the need to accurately map the nation's coasts was also recognized.
 To that end President Thomas Jefferson established the United States' first scientific agency, the U. S. Coast Survey, in 1807.
 In addition to nautical charting, the agency performed a systematic study of the Gulf Stream, established geodetic connections between the Atlantic and Pacific coasts, and designed a tidal prediction machine.